Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 We can **separate campaigns into 4 performance categories** based on CTR & Signup Rates:
 1. High CTR & High Signup Rate to **increase awareness & generate signups** - **Health For All was the outright best-performing campaign** at CTR 25% & Signup Rate 8.2%.
 Compare Health Coverage followed with CTR 14% & Signup Rate 3%. **Combined, these campaigns cost $14k**.
-2. Low CTR but High Signup Rate to **generate signups** - #CoverageMatters (2.8%), #HealthyLiving (2.8%), and Tailored Health Plans (1.2%) generated signups despite low CTR (10%, 10%, 7% respectively).
+2. Low CTR & High Signup Rate to **generate signups** - #CoverageMatters (2.8%), #HealthyLiving (2.8%), and Tailored Health Plans (1.2%) generated signups despite low CTR (10%, 10%, 7% respectively).
 Combined, these campaigns cost $14k.
-3. Low Signup Rate but High CTR to **increase awareness** - Benefit Updates (22%), Summer Wellness Tips (18%), Affordable Plans (13%), and Preventive Care News (12%) increased awareness despite low Signup Rate (0.1% - 0.5%).
+3. Low Signup Rate & High CTR to **increase awareness** - Benefit Updates (22%), Summer Wellness Tips (18%), Affordable Plans (13%), and Preventive Care News (12%) increased awareness despite low Signup Rate (ranging from 0.1% to 0.5%).
 Combined, these campaigns cost $17k.
 4. Low CTR & Low Signup Rate to **neither increase awareness nor generate signups** - **Golden Years Security was the outright worst-performing campaign** at CTR 1% & Signup Rate 0.4%. #InsureYourHealth was next with CTR 8% & Signup Rate 0.4%. **Combined, these campaigns cost $11k** indicating ineffective results despite high budget allocation. **Marketing budget does not seem to be allocated based on performance.**

-**4 campaigns generate 83% of all signups** - Health For All, Compare Health Coverage, #CoverageMatters, and #HealthyLiving; all of which fall into category 1 or 2.
+Additionally, **4 campaigns from categories 1 & 2 generate 83% of all signups** - Health For All, Compare Health Coverage, #CoverageMatters, and #HealthyLiving.

 ## Insight 2: Customer Testimonial Surge Drives Compare Health Coverage Signups